Tyler-Carter24/Portfolio_1/README.md

 Maths Graduate
 --------------

 I've taken an eight week Data skills bootcamp to gain proficiency in software and systems useful for Data related jobs.
+I have an affinity for technical work, as i have grown up in a digital world.
+I'm looking to get a job in Data.

 * 🌍  I'm based in North East England
 * ✉️  You can contact me at [tc285184@gmail.com](mailto:tc285184@gmail.com)